It'll be two years and I still have no closure with Chris Cornell's death, though my heavy heartache has ceased over the seasons.

 Kit includes: Light, medium, and heavy resistance tubes

 Foam handles (Same foam handles from crime scene photographs.)

-The grey band of the set I purchased is the "heavy" resistance, rubber and hollow.
+The grey band of the set I purchased is the "heavy" resistance.
 I compared my band to the red band photographed in room #1136.